Scientists Have Discovered The Remains Of An Enormous Plant-Eating Creature That Lived 200 Million Years Ago

-As Phys.org report, this strange creature had features that were very similar to a reptile and also had a mouth shaped like beak.
-However, this large reptile was the size of an elephant, weighed a whopping nine tons and was actually a mammal despite its appearance.
+As Phys.org reports, this strange creature had features which were very similar to a reptile, and also had a mouth shaped like beak.
+However, this large reptile was the size of an elephant — weighing a whopping nine tons — and was actually a mammal, despite its appearance.

 In the new study which describes this astounding find, researchers from Poland were very clear that their discovery completely dispels the notion that dinosaurs at this time were the only large plant eaters roaming the Earth.
 And while other dicynodonts have certainly been discovered in other areas, these all would have lived during much earlier periods.

 The herbivore Lisowicia bojani was given its name after the village in Poland that it was discovered in, and scientists note that this newly-discovered creature is considered to be a mammal.
-Paleontologist Grzegorz Niedzwiedzki, from the Uppsala University in Sweden, was co-author of the study on this new creature and explained, “We used to think that after the end-Permian extinction, mammals and their relatives retreated to the shadows while dinosaurs rose up and grew to huge sizes.”
+Paleontologist Grzegorz Niedzwiedzki, from the Uppsala University in Sweden, was co-author of the study on this new creature.
+He explained, “We used to think that after the end-Permian extinction, mammals and their relatives retreated to the shadows while dinosaurs rose up and grew to huge sizes.”

 A giant, plant-eating creature with a beak-like mouth and reptilian features may have roamed the Earth more than 200 million years ago demonstrating that dinosaurs were not the only behemoths on the planet at that time, scientists say https://t.co/QvhRUIA8wA